steemandavid/static-test-stand-remote/README.md

 - **`pins`**: Defines the pin assignments and initialization code for the hardware components.

 This structured approach allows for modular updates and easy debugging.
 Each component of the system has a dedicated section in the code, making it clear and maintainable.

+## To do

+- Implement reading of battery voltage
+- Add state machine to implement logic (reacting to buttons, updating display, reading battery voltage, controlling LEDs and buzzer)
+- Implement a "ping-like" protocol which pings the base and will be used to assess wifi link quality (out of range detection)
+- Implement protocol to send commands from remote to base
+- Implement protocol to send state info and messages from base to remote